apify/crawlee/docs/guides/getting_started.md

 Whichever environment you choose, you should see the message `The title of "https://apify.com" is: Web Scraping, Data Extraction and Automation - Apify.` printed to the screen.
 If you do, congratulations and let's move onto some bigger challenges!
-And if you feel like you don't really know what just happened there, no worries, it will all become clear when you learn more about the `CheerioCrawler`.
+And if you feel like you don't really know what just happened there, no worries, it will all become clear when you learn more about `CheerioCrawler`.

 ## CheerioCrawler aka jQuery crawler